jrEtbpsd5/GIMP-Plugins/README.md

 Link the layer which transparency you want to use.
 Click on the layer which mask you want to modify.
 Layer > Mask > Mask from linked layer.
+The context version: mask_from_linked_context.py is accessible via the context menu of the layer (right-clic).

 ### Prerequisites